7 Best Practices for an Effective Learning and Development Program

 Why is learning and development important for business?

-To succeed in business, you need to have the right team.
-That means finding and retaining excellent talent while also equipping those employees to execute the tasks and projects that are going to bring the most benefit to your organization.
+To succeed in business, you need the right team.
+That means finding and retaining excellent talent while also equipping those employees to execute the tasks and projects that will bring the most benefit to your organization.

 How do you retain talented employees and equip them to excel?
 Through learning and development.
 LinkedIn found that 94 percent of employees would stay at a company longer if the organization invested in their careers.